lammps/lammps/doc/src/Errors_warnings.rst

    Self-explanatory.

 *Bond atom missing in box size check*
-   The 2nd atoms needed to compute a particular bond is missing on this processor.
+   The second atom needed to compute a particular bond is missing on this processor.
 Typically this is because the pairwise cutoff is set too short or the bond has blown apart and an atom is too far away.

 *Bond atom missing in image check*
-   The 2nd atom in a particular bond is missing on this processor.
+   The second atom in a particular bond is missing on this processor.
    Typically this is because the pairwise cutoff is set too short or the bond has blown apart and an atom is too far away.

 *Bond atoms missing at step %ld*
-   The 2nd atom needed to compute a particular bond is missing on this processor.
+   The second atom needed to compute a particular bond is missing on this processor.
 Typically this is because the pairwise cutoff is set too short or the bond has blown apart and an atom is too far away.